-After twenty years as a lawyer representing people during the most stressful times of their lives, I have come to believe that most people don’t really care where I went to law school or what bar associations I belong to.
+After twenty years as a lawyer representing people during the most stressful times of their lives, I don’t think people really care where I went to law school or what bar associations I belong to.
 I don’t blame them.
 When we are working together for months at a time, and sometimes longer, we really get to know each other.
-What is important is our trust, and how we get along together.
+What is important is our trust, and how we work together.

-I am a big baseball fan.
+I love baseball.
 I played in college, and then in an amateur league until I was almost 40.
-My Dad and my Grandfather passed on to me their love of the Red Sox.
+My dad and my grandfather passed on to me their love of the Red Sox.
 Among my favorite memories are going to Fenway Park with them as a little boy, and seeing the impossibly green grass as we walked up the ramp from under the stands.

 Here’s the lawyer part: